sazzle2611/puppet-postfix/README.md

 it doesn't autorequire a setting that is redefined with `-o` in the same command.

+If the command uses `pipe(8)` then the value from the `user=` attribute is parsed and any existing user or group resource will be autorequired.

 ##### `target`

 The file in which to manage the service.
 Defaults to `/etc/postfix/master.cf`.